 Kayla Domeyer

-My name is Kayla and I am a Graphic Designer.
+My name is Kayla and I am an Artist and Graphic Designer.
 That means that I love pretty things, and also that I like to make free printables!
-I'm so happy that you've stopped by to visit my blog, and I hope you will follow me on Facebook, Twitter, Google +, Pinterest or Instagram!!
-(Yeah, and I'm totally addicted to the internet).
+I'm so happy that you've stopped by to visit my blog, and I hope you find something interesting here.
+In the past 15 years since I started the site, I bought a house, had two children, and shifted careers.
+My focus now is more about sharing and less about the daily grind.

 Latest posts by Kayla Domeyer (see all)